Texas teen arrested after 14-year-old sexually assaulted, investigators say - NewsBreak

 Further investigation revealed the missing 14-year-old had been sexually assaulted, and investigators observed injuries on the victim’s neck consistent with strangulation, BCSO stated.

-Investigators identified Rivera as the suspected assailant of the victim.Police: Harlingen man arrested, linked to weekend hit-and-run
+Investigators identified Rivera as the suspected assailant of the victim.Teen charged with Murder gets 15 years in prison

 After investigators secured Rivera’s arrest warrant, investigators with the BCSO established surveillance in the 100 block of Barton Court and placed Rivera into custody as he arrived home without incident.